Skip to main content

 Steps:

-1. The Vault Owner supplies 2048 ETH (required minimum is 32 ETH to activate a validator) to the vault.
+1. The Vault Owner supplies 2048 ETH (minimum 32 ETH required to activate a validator) to the vault.

 • Method called: Dashboard.fund() with ETH transfer (payable).